vvaldez/katello-screencasts/03-content-II-promotion-system-registration.md

-03-Content II: Promotion, system registration
+03 Content II: Promotion, system registration
 =============================================

 todo
 ====
+* Promote fedora to an environment
+* download system template
+* register a machine via rhsm with username
+* register system via activation keys
+* install new content
-* Use the browser to see what content is in each environment Use the CLI and GUI.
+Use the CLI and GUI.